prestodb/presto/presto-docs/src/main/sphinx/functions/geospatial.rst

     Returns ``true`` if this Geometry is an empty geometrycollection, polygon, point etc.

+.. function:: ST_IsSimple(Geometry) -> boolean

+    Returns ``true`` if this Geometry has no anomalous geometric points, such as self intersection or self tangency.

 .. function:: ST_IsRing(Geometry) -> boolean

     Returns ``true`` if and only if the line is closed and simple.